ebzzry/ebzzry.github.io/_src/posts/2014-09-17-how-to-setup-gpg-ssh-in-kde.md

-    Title: How to Setup GPG (and SSH) in KDE
+    Title: How to Setup GPG+SSH in KDE
     Date: 2014-09-17T19:53:15
     Tags: sysadmin, ssh, kde